 The series features one of the strongest supporting casts ever assembled for a TV series.
 Every episode features fine character actors, including Richard Vernon, Gerald Sim, Bernard Lee, Reginald Marsh, Campbell Singer and ‘F Troop’s’ Larry Storch.
 You never know who’s going to turn up next.

 The critics claim it’s dated.
 Of course it’s dated.
 It was made over 45 years ago.
 That lends it a great deal of period charm, even if some of the shirts are a bit frilly and the colors a bit bright.

 It’s great fun and hugely entertaining.
 PBS should buy it up and re-run it.

-Posted by Michael Shrimpton on February 13, 2017, With 1713 Reads Filed under Foreign Policy, Government & Politics.
+Posted by Michael Shrimpton on February 13, 2017, With 1718 Reads Filed under Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.